The following post is from Christina of Northern Cheapskate:

 Sometimes our habits and rituals cost us more money than we realize.
 I recently realized that I was drinking 4 to 5 cans of diet soda a day.
 At that rate, I was blowing through $35 to $50 a month on a beverage that wasn’t good for me.
 I realized I had to deal with my soda habit, after I discovered I was opening a new can of pop before I even finished the old one.
 I am now making efforts to swap some of the fizzy stuff for water.

-For some of you, your habits could be smoking cigarettes, drinking alcohol, playing the lottery, eating out, or recreational shopping.
+For some of you, your habits could be smoking cigarettes, drinking alcohol, playing the lottery, eating out, or doing recreational shopping.
 Take a look at what habits you have and whether you could change those habits to save money.

 Breaking some of your habits like smoking or drinking can greatly improve your health and save you money, too.
 Eating less meat, buying less processed foods (or growing your own food!) can have a big impact on your health and wallet.
 Lose weight.
 Exercise is good for your health, and it doesn’t have to cost much: Go for a walk, play with the kids, or set a timer and get cleaning!
 Learn how to reduce stress in your life in healthy ways and get a good night’s sleep.